microcosm/cookbook-sc/README.md

 Then, the meat:

 1. Additive synthesis
+ - Sine, sawtooth, square and triangle waves
+ - White, pink and brown noise
 2. Subtractive synthesis
+ - Low-pass & high-pass filters
+ - Band-pass & band-reject/notch filters
+ - Slopes & poles
+ - Resonant filters
 3. Envelopes
+ - Attack, decay, sustain and release

 Finally there is a safety file to make sure you don't blow your speakers, or your ears in the process!
 SuperCollider will let you pipe literally anything to your sound card.
+Make sure you know about common mistakes!

 ## OK, got it, can I get started?